kphurley/swlcgdb/README.md

 ## Hacking on this Project
 ### You need

+1. For local deployment
     - Ruby 3.2
     - Rails 7
     - Postgres 14
+2. For docker
+    - Docker
+    - Docker Compose

 ### Getting it running
-- clone
+1. - clone
     - configure your `database.yml` as needed
     - `bin/rails db:migrate` to set the db up
     - `bin/rails db:seed` to seed the DB with data from the cardXml directory (taken from OCTGN)
     - `bin/dev` to start it all up
+    - visit `localhost:3000` in your browser

+2. Alternatively, you can use the `docker-compose.yml` file to get a development environment up and running.
+Just run `docker compose up` and you should be good to go.

 ### Other info
 - Feel free to submit issues if you're interested in some functionality this is missing.